Who is this program for?

 How much work do I have to do outside the two-week residencies?

-Apart from class time, each course requires about 100 hours of work (readings, written assignments, etc.); the Supervised Workplace Immersion should take between two and three hours per week; and the Capstone Project should take between 250 and 300 hours in total.
+Apart from class time, each course requires about 100 hours of work (readings, written assignments, etc.); the Workplace Integration should take between two and three hours per week; and the Capstone Project should take between 250 and 300 hours in total.

 How many weeks a year do I need to be away from work?

 The MALTS program runs over 24 months within three calendar years.
 The first residency consists of two weeks in the first calendar year.
 The second and third residencies consist of two weeks each, for a total of four weeks in the second calendar year.
-The final residency and the Capstone Retreat consist of two weeks each, for a total of four weeks in the third calendar year.
+The final residency consists of two weeks and the Capstone Retreat consists of one week, for a total of three weeks in the third calendar year.

 Do I need to make my own travel arrangements?